 Geico Insurance: 4.5 Stars

-We ranked Geico highly for its great customer service, financial strength, reasonable rates, and convenience.
+We rank Geico highly for its great customer service, financial strength, reasonable rates, and convenience.
 Geico received an A++ financial strength rating from AM Best, which indicates that it has the financial wherewithal to fulfill claims, and it received a favorable ranking in J.D.
 Power’s Auto Claims Study.
 Along with standard types of auto insurance coverage, Geico has extras like rental reimbursement and mechanical breakdown insurance.

 Geico puts an emphasis on technology, making it easy to file claims and receive quotes online and through an app in addition to traditional phone and in-person filing procedures.
 Geico’s app also has 4.8 out of 5 stars on Google Play with over 300,000 reviews.